temparus/docker-grpcwebproxy/README.md

-# docker-grpcwebproxy
+# grpcwebproxy Docker Image

-Docker Image for grpcwebproxy
+Docker Image with grpcwebproxy for local development of grpcweb applications.